 Homework help is offered for students in grades two through six on most Mondays - Thursdays.
 Students electing to be in the homework room are expected to be in the room from the end of the day until 3:30; all should bring reading material or quiet activities in case homework is completed before 3:30.
 At 3:30 students are dismissed to parents/guardians or sent to the After School Care Program.
-There is no charge for the homework program.

-Snack/Lunch:
+Lunch/Snack:

 All Hancock students have a snack prior to the morning recess and eat lunch from 11:40 - 12:00.
 We encourage healthy snacks and lunch including fruits and vegetables, whole grains, and healthy proteins.
 We discourage large quantities of sugary or overly processed foods.
-Traditionally, Hancock offers pizza for sale on Fridays.
 Due to food allergies, individual classrooms may have strict restrictions in place; these are updated as needed.
 There is a nut free table at lunch.
 Students sitting at that table may not have anything that contains nuts or is processed in a facility that also processes foods containing nuts.